RVCC-IDMX/about-me-ZachTheis/README.md

 ### Nav Bar

 The navigation bar uses anchor tags to link to section ids throughout the page.
-The current design - with the exception of the font selection - was created by Prof Cynthia Teeters as part of a lecture.
-It will likely be redesigned before this project's completion.
+Much of the design is based on a video lecture from Prof Cynthia Teeters at Raritan Valley Community College.
+It has been altered to display a hamburger drop down menu at smaller screen sizes based on code by Angela Delise, which can be found in the Citations, below.

 ### Logo